Get the Help You Need from an Experienced Fort Lauderdale Automobile Injury Law Firm

 With this in mind, when can you seek compensation outside of PIP (which, in most cases is limited to $10,000 in coverage)?
 While it will be necessary to evaluate the impacts of your specific injuries in order to determine your legal rights, some examples of automobile accident injuries that can qualify as “significant” or “permanent” for insurance purposes include:

-- Back injuries – Spinal fractures, herniated discs, nerve damage and other back injuries can have immediate and often permanent effects.
+Spinal fractures, herniated discs, nerve damage and other spinal cord injuries can have immediate and often permanent effects.
 If you are experiencing back pain, shooting pain in your limbs or extremities, or limited mobility, you should see a doctor promptly for a thorough diagnosis (if you haven’t already).

 Of course, regardless of whether you are limited to filing for PIP (or may be limited to filing for PIP), you should discuss your case with an attorney.
 Even securing PIP coverage can be a challenge; and, if you have a fault-based auto insurance claim, or a claim against a third party, you will need to hire an attorney to pursue your claim on your behalf.
 To discuss your Fort Lauderdale automobile accident claim with an attorney at the Maus Law Firm, schedule a free consultation today.
 You pay nothing unless we win.

-Contact Our Fort Lauderdale Automobile Accident Law Firm to Discuss Your Case for Free
+Contact Our Fort Lauderdale Accident Injury Attorneys to Discuss Your Case for Free